appuio/docs/services/webserver/webserver.rst

 Building a container
 --------------------

-The first thing we need to achieve such that we can later deploy our application to the cloud is obviously packaging it into a docker container.
+The first thing we need to achieve such that we can later deploy our application to APPUiO is packaging it into a docker container.
 The Dockerfile for this is quite simple:

 .. literalinclude:: source/Dockerfile
     :language: docker